George Jones Sings the Great Songs of Leon Payne

 George Jones Sings the Great Songs of Leon Payne is an album by American country music artist George Jones, released in 1971 on the Musicor Records label containing nine Leon Payne covers and one Jones co-write with Payne, "Take Me".
 Eight of the ten songs on this album had been released on earlier Jones albums.
 Of those eight, three were re-recorded in 1970 and included here, and the other five are just re-releases of the original 1960s recordings.
 The two previously unreleased songs, "Brothers of a Bottle" and "Lifetime to Regret", were also recorded in 1970.
 This was the last Jones "studio" album that was released by Musicor as he had already signed with Epic Records.

-Background

-Leon Payne was a honky tonk songwriter who only had one chart hit, the sentimental "I Love You Because", but composed a slew of hits for other artists, most notably "Lost Highway" and "They'll Never Take Her Love from Me" for country music icon Hank Williams.
-Jones had been recording Payne's songs since his early days on Mercury Records and this collection, which features nine songs written solely by Payne, would be his last for Musicor (Jones recorded a similar album called Sings the Songs of Dallas Frazier in 1968 with similar artwork).

-"Things Have Gone To Pieces" had been a top ten hit for Jones in 1965.

-There are some sources that have incorrectly cited Jones as the songwriter of "Brothers of a Bottle", but Leon Payne wrote and recorded this song as a single in 1959.

 Reception

 The album, which features some of Payne's more obscure songs, reached number 26 on the country albums chart.
 Stephen Thomas Erlewine of AllMusic calls the album one of the finest minor gems in the Possum's catalogue: "From ballads like "Blue Side of Lonesome" to uptempo honky tonkers like "Brothers of a Bottle," all of the cuts on The Great Songs of Leon Payne are first-rate and Jones brings each of them to life."